Satellite Collection Object: Using SP3 Files

 Overall, you obtained good to excellent GDOP values during the analysis.

-In the Figure of Merit properties, the 2D Graphics - Animation page enables you to define animation graphics for the Figure Of Merit data.
+Graphics are used to represent the static and dynamic value of Dilution of Precision.
+The Figure of Merit 2D Graphics Animation properties enable you to define animation graphics for the Figure Of Merit data.

 1. Return to GDOP's () properties ().